-Peter Jones is composed of Grade II* and Grade II 20th Century listed buildings.
-The site was refurbished between 1999 and 2004, but since then limited work has been undertaken and the buildings’ façades are in need of extensive restoration.
+Composed of 20th Century Grade II and Grade II*-listed buildings, the site was refurbished between 1999 and 2004, but since then limited work has been undertaken and the buildings’ façades are in need of extensive restoration.

 The project is an exciting collaboration.
 From the beginning, the client identified a great complementary skill set between the practices, with Sergison Bates’s bespoke experience in boutique design and Purcell’s expert understanding of listed buildings, including 20th Century listed buildings.